metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/bff_pxf_simulator/README.md

 # DESCRIPTION

-A script that creates a JSON array of random BFF/PXF
+This script generates a JSON array of simulated BFF/PXF data.
+The files can be created based on pre-loaded ontologies or by utilizing an external YAML file.

 # SUMMARY

-A script that creates a JSON array of random BFF/PXF.
+A script that creates a JSON array of simulated BFF/PXF.

-For complex properties we only implemented `diseases,phenotypicFeatures` and `treatments`.
-Depending on the user's adoption we might implement more.
+Implemented array terms:

+**BFF:** `diseases, exposures, interventionsOrProcedures, phenotypicFeatures, treatments`.

+procedures = interventionsOrProcedures

+**PXF:** `interventionsOrProcedures, medicalActions.procedure, medicalActions.treatment, phenotypicFeatures`.

+procedures = medicalActions.procedure

+treatments = medicalActions.treatment

 # INSTALLATION